 There are many reasons that you’re better off choosing a polyvinyl window for your home, but some of the biggest flaws of aluminum windows include:

-Aluminum isn’t known to hold in heat as well as a vinyl or a polyvinyl product will.
-This means that your brand new windows may not protect from the intense heat of summer as much as the windows you were already trying to replace currently are.
+Aluminum isn’t known to hold in heat as well as a vinyl or a polyvinyl product can.
+This means that your brand-new windows may not protect from the intense heat of summer as much as the windows you were already trying to replace currently are.

 While aluminum frames are considered to be water resistant, they won’t work for many homeowners in Florida because they are susceptible to corrosion experienced from salt water and sea air.

 Another flaw of aluminum windows is that they are known to have issues with condensation.
 This means that in the extreme heat of summer you may notice moisture seeping in through your windows.
 If gone unnoticed, this may even lead to potential water damage, mold, or mildew.

 To help you understand what makes vinyl windows the best options for Florida homeowners, we’ve answered some frequently asked questions: